 Make sure you have the available balance on your credit card.
 Sometimes you can use a debit card, but always check the paperwork in advance for deposit requirements.

 You might also be required to bring a paper copy of the paperwork to the depot – double check!

 Most car hires come with a basic level of insurance.
 However, the excess is generally high.
 Usually the hire car company will try and sell you additional insurance, to reduce the excess, possibly down to as little as $0.
 Sounds great?
 But it costs: often as much per day as your hire charge.
 And sometimes there’s still exclusions.

 Double check with your travel insurance for whether they cover hire car excess.
 Generally they do, up to a certain amount (which will cover most hires, except for luxury vehicles).
 And then be prepared to say no, no matter how much the service staff encourage you to buy it.

-Make sure you carefully check over the inspection document and everything is thoroughly documented.
+When picking up your rental car, carefully check over the inspection document and make sure everything is thoroughly documented.
 Even better, take photos of the car, proving the state it was in when you hired it.
 These are especially handy if there’s already some pre-existing damage.

 No-one likes to get a fine in the mail for a speeding ticket or parking fine, but it’s twice as bad if you’re in a rental car.

 Most companies will add on an administration fee to cover their costs in handling the fine.
 Such costs vary from company to company (check the fine print of your contract), but in many cases it can easily double the fine.